omnivore-app/docs.omnivore/docs/misc/privacy-policy.md

 ## Information Collection and Use

-For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information.
-The information that I request will be retained on your device and is not collected by me in any way.
+For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to user's name, email, and avatar.

-The app does use third-party services that may collect information used to identify you.
+The app does use third party services that may collect information used to identify you.

 Link to the privacy policy of third-party service providers used by the app